formal-methods-mpi/Workshop.jl/docs/src/3_types/exercise.md

 Of course this is not limited to the example of education, but observing data with measurement error is a central concept in most empirical sciences.

 !!! compat "Exercise"
-    Define the composite type `Measurement`, that is able to store a measurement and the magnitude of error of that measurement.
+    Define the composite type `Measurement`, that is able to store a measurement (in a field called `value`) and the magnitude of error of that measurement (in a field called `error`).
-    It should be a subtype of `AbstractFloat` and have an inner constructor that converts the magnitude of measurement to a positive number.
+    It should be a subtype of `AbstractFloat` and have an inner constructor that converts the magnitude of error to a positive number.
     Hint: you can use the function `abs(...)` to take the absolute value of a number.

 ```@raw html